Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-1.md

   - Web-hybrid app CLI bug is fixed
   - Including generated signature files into deltaInfoList is fixed
   - Duplicated project location is checked when creating a new project
-  - The "Google Chrome® settings in preferences" problem is fixed
+  - The "Google Chrome settings in preferences" problem is fixed

 #### Known Issues